-Notes on Copyright
+■ Notes on Copyright

 Images recorded using your digital camera system cannot be used in ways that infringe copyright laws without the consent of the owner use.
-Note that some restrictions ap- • Picture Card[TM] are ply to the photographing of stage exhibits, even when intended purely to note that the transfer of Memory • The AC power adapter may emit a Card containing images or data protected under copyright laws is only permissible within the restrictions imposed by those copyright laws.
+Note that some restrictions apply to the photographing of stage exhibits, even when intended purely • Do not subject the AC power for personal use.
+Users are also asked to note that the transfer of Memory • The AC power adapter may emit a Card containing images or data protected under copyright laws is only permissible within the restrictions imposed by those copyright laws.

-Handling Your Digital Camera
+■ Handling Your Digital Camera

-To ensure that images are recorded correctly, do not subject the camera to impact or shock while an image is beina recorded.
+To ensure that images are recorded correctly, do not subject the camera to impact or shock while an image is being recorded.

-Liquid Crystal
+■ Liquid Crystal